Trekking in the Colombian Andes

 The leaders of the Breaking Borders project wanted to change the neighborhood's narrative of violence and give a positive example to the youth in the area by creating an urban tourism project.

-Guided by former gang members, you can explore Bogotá's second oldest neighborhood that was once off-limits due to its dangerous reputation.
+Guided by former gang members, you can explore Bogotá's second oldest neighborhood which was once off-limits due to its dangerous reputation.
 As you wander the cobblestoned Calle Real (Royal Street) lined with colorful colonial homes, you will experience first-hand how tourism transforms neighborhoods and generates new economic opportunities.

 Overnight: Bogotá